-Roaring through that expanse of untouched, undeveloped ranch land made my heart thump with unexpected joy.
+Roaming through that expanse of untouched, undeveloped ranch land made my heart thump with unexpected joy.
 I imagined it looking very much the same in the mid 1800’s, when this part of the country was still being settled.
 The missus pointed out surviving mounds of field rocks and melted adobe bricks, yelling over the diesel and the dogs that homesteaders had once briefly claimed this part of the world.
 I stared where she directed and could almost see the ghosts of those long-gone pioneers.
 Some of their wagon ruts were still in evidence, the earth hardened nearly to stone from years of use.

-It was as I turned in a slow circle, intent only on soaking up the ambience of being there, plunked down in a field of abundant native grasses, surrounded by sleek-coated longhorns, that I spied “VALENTINE”.
-A youngish heifer, I was later told, she had been gentle and sweet from the time that she was on the ground at birth.
-We gazed at each other, she and I, for several moments as a thrill shot through the middle of me.
+It was as I turned in a slow circle, intent on soaking up the ambience of being there, plunked down in a field of abundant native grasses, surrounded by sleek-coated longhorns, that I spied “VALENTINE”.
+A youngish heifer, I was later told, she had been gentle and sweet from the time she was on the ground at birth.
+We gazed at each other, she and I, for several moments, as a thrill shot through the middle of me.
 Her eyes were so soft and calm and peaceful.
 I knew right then that someday I would paint her portrait.

-This watercolor study was created shortly after I visited those cattle.
+The watercolor study was created shortly after I visited those cattle.
 At the time I painted it, I thought that would be as far as it went.
 A few years later, I found myself wanting to say something more about that beautiful spirit in the form of a longhorn, something about how I realized that she was a “sign” to me.
 One of encouragement, a reminder that sometimes we find emotional/moral/spiritual support in the most unexpected places, in the midst of the most curious circumstances, and from the most surprising sources.

 Perhaps I had needed to live just a bit longer in order to allow the message of a creature, with a perfect white heart on her head, to get through to me.
-Maybe that message is as simple as it gets: whatever I focus on becomes the truth of my life.
+Maybe that message is as simple as it gets: whatever I focus on, becomes the truth of my life.